 I have been called a “trumpet chops doctor” since the 1990’s.
 I don’t really like that title, but I have been giving trumpet players range and endurance advice for a long time now.
 Part of the reason why I have so much to share in that area is because trumpet range used to be one of my worst qualities as a player.

 I built my trumpet range to what it is today while being cut off from the influence of people who taught the physical side of the instrument.
 I had great teachers but trumpet range was not one of their strengths.
 The One Range book is the ultimate explanation of how I built my range to what it is today.

 As of now, the One Range book is only available as a paperback.
 Look for it at the following online stores:

 I am glad to answer any questions you have about the book.
+Please click HERE to go to our contact form.
 Even though the One Range concept is rooted in traditional trumpet pedagogy, it is different.
 It is more involved than just pulling out an exercise book and playing through it every day.
 The One Range concept requires you to think about your practice time in broader terms, thinking in bigger chunks of time.
 So I am more than happy to answer your questions to help clarify the concept.

 What Are Trumpet Chops?